readtedium/obsidian-craft-cms-upload/README.md

 # Obsidian Craft CMS Plugin

-An attempt to leverage Craft CMS’ powerful GraphQL integrations in a clever way—by effectively turning Obsidian into a front-end for your Craft site.
+An attempt to leverage Craft CMS' powerful GraphQL integrations in a clever way—by effectively turning Obsidian into a front-end for your Craft site.
 Write in Obsidian, publish to Craft CMS, and manage your entire editorial pipeline without leaving your favorite editor.
 (Pretty wild, huh?)

 This is tested on version 4.x but will likely work on version 5.x.
 The current design is built around the schema for [Tedium: The Dull Side of the Internet](https://tedium.co/), which is Markdown-centric, but the hope is to make it site-agnostic long-term.